Main / Shopping Guides / Wood, colours and finishes

 Decorative woods are used in the visible parts of instruments and accessories, where their beauty and texture play a key role in the final aesthetics of the piece.
 In addition to being durable, they provide a strong visual impact, standing out for their unique colors, grain patterns, and finishes.

 Cherry is another highly valued wood for its warmth, as its color gradually changes over time from a light reddish tone to a more golden hue.
 Its texture is uniform and fairly easy to work with, making it ideal for decorative details and surfaces that don’t require extreme hardness.
-A satin or matte finish is excellent for enhancing its color without losing its natural appearance, but a glossy lacquer finish can also be chosen for a more sophisticated look.
+A satin finish is excellent for enhancing its color without losing its natural appearance, but a glossy lacquer finish can also be chosen for a more sophisticated look.
 It is used by default for the badges on drum shells.

 Colours and finishes